Southpaw (film): Plot

-Billy "the Great" Hope is a professional boxer, and the reigning champion in the Light Heavyweight division with an Orthodox stance and a win-loss record of 42-0, living in New York City with his wife, Maureen, and their only daughter, Leila.
-During his match against Darius Jones at Madison Square Garden, Maureen is scared as Billy takes several horrific hits to the face, resulting in profuse bleeding out of his eye.
-Billy wins the match by knockout and retains the light heavyweight title, despite nasty injuries.

-As the press surrounds Billy, a younger upstart boxer, Miguel "Magic" Escobar, taunts Billy to fight him.
-Upon returning home, Maureen fears for Billy's safety and urges him to quit.
-Later at the Hope house, Maureen talks to Billy's manager, Jordan Mains, and disagrees with his plan to get Billy to sign a two-year deal for three more fights.
+Professional boxer Billy "the Great" Hope, the reigning champion in the Light Heavyweight division with an Orthodox stance and a unbroken record of 42 wins, resides in New York City with his wife, Maureen, and their daughter, Leila.
+During a match against Darius Jones at Madison Square Garden, he is horrifically injured in the face several times, resulting in profuse bleeding out of his eye, frightening Maureen.
+Nonetheless, he wins the match by knockout and retains the light heavyweight title.
+While the press surrounds Billy, a younger upstart boxer, Miguel "Magic" Escobar, taunts Billy to fight him.
+Upon returning home, Maureen urges him to retire.
+Later, she rejects the plan of his manager, Jordan Mains, to get him to sign a two-year deal for three more fights.

-Billy and Maureen go to a fundraiser ball where Billy gives a speech, acknowledging Maureen, Leila, Jordan, and his friends.
-Miguel is in attendance as well, and as Billy is leaving, Miguel goads him by insulting Maureen and saying he will take his titles away from him, leading to a brawl.
-A gunshot (from Miguel's brother Hector) rings out and Billy sees that Maureen has been shot.
-Hector flees while Maureen dies in Billy's arms.
+At a fundraiser ball for the orphanage where he and his wife met, Billy delivers a speech, thanking Maureen, Leila, Jordan, and his friends for his success.
+Unfortunately, Miguel is also attending, and as Billy departs, Miguel goads him by insulting Maureen and saying he will take his titles away from him, leading to a brawl.
+A gunshot from Miguel's brother Hector rings out and Billy notices that Maureen has been accidentally shot.
+Hector flees while she perishes in Billy's arms.

-Shortly thereafter, Billy begins abusing alcohol and drugs.
-Billy meets with Jordan, who suggests selling the house to solve his financial problems.
-Jordan then books Billy a fight against Kalil Turay, in which Billy gets beaten up so badly that his corner throws in the towel.
-Blinded by damage due to headshots, Billy accidentally headbutts the referee in the face.
-Billy is suspended for a year, has no income, and owes the ref and the network damages.
-His house and belongings are repossessed.
-Both Jordan and longtime trainer Eli Frost abandoned him to work with Miguel.
-Only Jon Jon is there for him and supports him.
+Shortly thereafter, Billy begins abusing alcohol and drugs while obsessively pursuing Hector.
+He eventually discovers his whereabouts, but encounters his drug-addict wife Maria and realizes Hector is a father.
+Jordan suggests Billy sell the house to liquidate his debts before then booking him a fight against Kalil Turay, who soundly defeats him.
+Blinded due to headshots, he accidentally headbutts the referee in the face and receives a yearlong suspension.
+Owing the referee and the network damages, he suffers the repossession of his house and belongings.
+Both Jordan and his longtime trainer Eli Frost abandon him for Miguel.

-Billy runs his car into the tree outside his home one night.
-Leila finds Billy bleeding on the floor and calls 911.
-Billy wakes up in the hospital to learn that Leila is being put in the care of Child Protective Services officer Angela Rivera.
-With nowhere left to go, Billy visits the Wills Gym, where he meets former boxer Tick Wills, who is blind in one eye after his last fight left him injured.
-Billy wants Tick to get him back on his feet, but Tick knows about his drug problems and declines to train him.
-He offers Billy a janitorial job.
+Upon awakening in the hospital after smashing his car into the tree outside his home one night, Billy discovers that Leila called 911 after finding him bleeding on the floor and Child Protective Services officer Angela Rivera is her current guardian.
+Despairing, Billy visits the Wills Gym, owned by former boxer Titus "Tick" Wills, whose final fight resulted in his blindness in one eye.
+Billy implores Tick to recuperate him, but noticing his drug problems, he declines and instead offers Billy a janitorial job.